SimonMaier/MarioKartHelmet/README.md

 # IMU-Joystick

-**An easy-to-build DIY game controller for PCs, based on an Arduino Pro Micro and the MPU6050 accelerometer & gyroscope.**
+**A configurable DIY USB game controller, based on an Arduino Pro Micro and the MPU6050 accelerometer & gyroscope.**

+:video_game:

-The project includes an example section.
-In particular, `examples/MarioKartHelmet/` demonstrates how to set up an IMU-Joystick as a head-mounted game controller for Mario Kart 64 or Mario Kart Double Dash.
-It allows karts to be controlled be head movements and items triggered by jumping, thus bringing a highly interactive game experience to what is already a great party game.
+For tested applications check out the `example`  section.
+In particular, `examples/MarioKartHelmet/` demonstrates how to set up  IMU-Joystick as a head-mounted game controller for Mario Kart 64 or Mario Kart Double Dash.
+It allows karts to be controlled through head movements and items triggered via jumping.
+After a lot of playing, we can assure that it brings a highly immersive game experience to what is already a great party game :tada:.

+<p align="center">
+  <img src="https://github.com/SimonMaier/MarioKartHelmet/blob/master/examples/demo1-jstest.gif" width="640" title="Joystick Demo using jstest-gtk" />
+</p>

 The Arduino Pro Micro-based controller can be assembled on a breadcoard within 15 minutes and costs less than 5$ (including the breadboard).
 When connected to a computer the board presents itself as a USB joystick.
 Using the MPU6050 sensor, the Arduino measures acceleration & rotation data and maps it to joystick behaviour.
 The controller is automatically detected as a generic joystick device on Linux, Mac, and Windows, without further software:

-<p align="center">
-  <img src="https://github.com/SimonMaier/MarioKartHelmet/blob/master/examples/demo1-jstest.gif" width="640" title="Joystick Demo using jstest-gtk" />
-</p>

 # How to build an IMU Joystick yourself